 About:

 The fiery Cosmos ‘Diablo’ cultivar is a descendant of the yellow cosmos (Cosmos sulphureus), which originated in Mexico.
 This variety produces masses of orange, red, or yellow flowers from May until October.
-Cosmos ‘Diablo’ grows well in USDA Zones 3 to 8 as an annual.
+In my experience, they grow well in USDA Zones 3 to 8 as an annual.

 Popular Types of Cosmos Flowers – Wrapping Up

 Choosing from one of the many gorgeous cosmos cultivars is a great way to bring color and impact to your garden.
-Most cosmos cultivars are derived from three species – Cosmos atrosanguineus, Cosmos bipinnatum, and Cosmos sulphureus.
-Cosmos varieties come in a range of colors including pink, purple, red, orange, and white as well as bi-colored cultivars.
-Cosmos flowers are predominantly annuals and can grow up to 5 feet tall.
+Most cultivars are derived from three species – Cosmos atrosanguineus, Cosmos bipinnatum, and Cosmos sulphureus.
+Some varieties come in a range of colors, including pink, purple, red, orange, and white, as well as bi-colored cultivars.

 Edd is a budding content writer and gardener living in the United Kingdom.
 He has a bachelor's degree in Creative and Professional Writing and has written for several gardening publications online.
 He is passionate about nature and sustainability with a focus on gardening and wildlife.